highrow623/pseudoregalia-multiplayer/docs/application-protocol.md

 Communication between client and server consists of both WebSocket messages and UDP packets.
 The client first establishes a WebSocket connection, which the server uses to send important but less frequent updates.
 The client and server then trade UDP packets with the frame-by-frame data to sync state.

 I've decided to go with this for now because I like using UDP for the state updates, but I didn't want to write my own "connection based, in order, guaranteed delivery" protocol on top of UDP.
 I can get that from WebSockets relatively easily (from a dev perspective anyway).
+This is admittedly kinda lazy, and it would probably be good to switch to UDP only at some point, but this works for now.

 # WebSocket Scheme